saymrwulf/prophet/notes.md

-2019-11-07T05:18:00 - Implementing approach from a new paper read last night (prophet) 2019-11-10T23:23:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (prophet) 2019-11-10T07:41:00 - Implementing approach from a new paper read last night (prophet)
+2019-11-07T05:18:00 - Implementing approach from a new paper read last night (prophet) 2019-11-10T23:23:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (prophet) 2019-11-10T07:41:00 - Implementing approach from a new paper read last night (prophet) 2019-11-16T03:59:00 - Quick fix, referencing a known issue from the official repo (prophet)